Harley0330/TruckIn-N-Out/README.md

 # TruckIn-N-Out
-A project for a Software Engineering course
+A project for a Software Engineering course, to be developed by the Team Tech Tigers